• Level 2

 Our cerebral palsy awareness course takes 2-3 hours, and we cover depth of the course, including providing opportunities for Q & A and classroom discussions.
 You will receive a nationally recognised certificate from us.

-Who should attend cerebral palsy awareness training?
+Who should attend cerebral palsy awareness course?

 The training is ideal for healthcare professionals, social workers, teachers, carers, and anyone involved in the care and support of people with cerebral palsy.